MikeTaylor/mod-app-manager/README.md

 [...]
 ```

-Tell Okapi (via the existing tunnel) about the newly available module, and how to access it via the tunnel, and to associate it with the tenant Diku:
+And in a third shell, tell Okapi (via the existing tunnel) about the newly available module, and how to access it via the tunnel, and to associate it with the tenant Diku:
 ```
-shell3$ curl -w '\n' -d @target/ModuleDescriptor.json http://localhost:9130/_/proxy/modules
+curl -w '\n' -d @target/ModuleDescriptor.json http://localhost:9130/_/proxy/modules
-shell3$ curl -w '\n' -d @target/Discovery.json http://localhost:9130/_/discovery/modules
+curl -w '\n' -d @target/Discovery.json http://localhost:9130/_/discovery/modules
-shell3$ curl -w '\n' -d @target/Activate.json http://localhost:9130/_/proxy/tenants/diku/modules
+curl -w '\n' -d @target/Activate.json http://localhost:9130/_/proxy/tenants/diku/modules
 ```

 ## See also